 There are several advantages to paying out of pocket.
 The main advantage is that treatment decisions are made by you and me and not an insurance employee.
 This means that we can decide when to finish treatment and how often we should meet.
-Clients who self-pay are eligible for an interest-free payment plan that takes therapeutic goals and your financial situation into consideration.
 I can accept Health Savings Account debit card payments.

 $175 per 55-minute session